A Night at The Races!

 Audio Library MP3 Recording Summaries Nearing Completion

-Pat, one of our Librarians has put some considerable effort into producing MP3 Talking Book Summaries.
-This is an ongoing project and will need continually updating as new books are added to the Library.
-Work has started on putting these summaries on the back of the books.
-The Murder Mystery and Fiction sections are almost complete and the other sections will be appearing shortly.
+Pat, one of our Librarians has put a considerable effort into producing MP3 Talking Book Summaries.
+This project has taken a lot of time and effort, but every book in the MP3 library now has a synopsis on the back.
+Obviously this work will need continually updating as new books are added to the Library.

 These summaries can be found on the Audio Library Page under the Services menu or by clicking here